whispersnyc/prisma/README.md

 ### Light Mode
 - Set `light_mode` to `true` to generate light mode color schemes instead of dark mode.
 Defaults to `false` if not specified.
 - Can be overridden with the `-lm` flag when running the tool.

+### Automatic Resource Recovery
+- Prismo automatically checks and restores missing configuration files on each run
+- If the config folder, templates folder, or licenses folder is deleted, it will be recreated
+- If individual template files (like `win-terminal.prismo`) or license files are deleted, they will be restored from the bundled resources
+- This ensures you can always recover default templates and configuration without reinstalling

 ## CLI Usage